reorproject/reor/README.md

 ## About
 **The Reor Project** is a personal knowledge management tool powered by AI: It connects together related ideas, provides semantic search and can answer questions with the full context of your knowledge base.
 Everything is stored locally and you can edit your notes with an Obsidian-like markdown editor.

 Reor was built right from the very start to **run models locally**.
-We believe running models locally *(and privately)* is essential: no one entity should be able to control the world's first artificially intelligent systems nor your personal thoughts, no matter how "open" they are.
+We believe running models locally *(and privately)* is essential: no one entity should be in control of AGI and put it behind a black box, no matter how "open" they claim to be.

 ![reor](https://github.com/reorproject/reor/assets/17236551/cf743f16-fe5d-4099-bc08-74b8c76709c4)